-The Indiana Emergency Rental Assistance Program ("IERA") was created using Indiana's funding allocation from the recently enacted Emergency Rental Assistance Program, as established by Section 501 of Division N of the Consolidated Appropriations Act, 2021, Pub.
-L. No. 116-260.
+The Indiana Emergency Rental Assistance Program ("IERA") was created using Indiana's funding allocation from the Emergency Rental Assistance Program, as established by Section 501 of Division N of the Consolidated Appropriations Act, 2021, Pub.
+L. No. 116-260, and the Emergency Rental Assistance Program 2, as established by Section 3201 of the American Rescue Plan Act of 2021, Pub.
+L. No. 117-2.